GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 Any var2 = MyStruct();
 ~~~~~~~~~~~~~

-Use @ref BansheeEngine::any_cast "any_cast" and @ref BansheeEngine::any_cast_ref "any_cast_ref" to retrieve valid types from an @ref BansheeEngine::Any "Any" variable.
+Use @ref bs::any_cast "any_cast" and @ref bs::any_cast_ref "any_cast_ref" to retrieve valid types from an @ref bs::Any "Any" variable.
 For example:
 ~~~~~~~~~~~~~{.cpp}
 Vector<String> val1 = any_cast<Vector<String>>(var1);
 MyStruct& val2 = any_cast_ref<MyStruct>(var2);
 ~~~~~~~~~~~~~
 # Flags {#utilities_g}
-@ref BansheeEngine::Flags<Enum, Storage> "Flags" provide a wrapper around an `enum` and allow you to easily perform bitwise operations on them without having to cast to integers.
+@ref bs::Flags<Enum, Storage> "Flags" provide a wrapper around an `enum` and allow you to easily perform bitwise operations on them without having to cast to integers.
 For example when using raw C++ you must do something like this:
 ~~~~~~~~~~~~~{.cpp}
 enum class MyFlag
 {